 As a final topic of interest, backtracking search is not the only algorithm that exists for solving constraint satisfaction problems.
 Another widely used algorithm is local search, for which the idea is childishly simple but remarkably useful.
-Local search works by iterative improvement - starting with some random assignment to values then repeatedly selecting the variable that violates the most constraints and resetting it to the value that violates the fewest constraints (a policy known as the min-conflicts heuristic).
+Local search works by iterative improvement - start with some random assignment to values then iteratively select a random conflicted variable and reassign its value to the one that violates the fewest constraints until no more constraint violations exist (a policy known as the min-conflicts heuristic).
 Under such a policy, constraint satisfaction problems like N-queens becomes both very time efficient and space efficient to solve.
 For example, in following example with 4 queens, we arrive at a solution after only 2 iterations: